3. Assessment of Taught Schemes

 41. With the approval of their Honours department(s), students who are repeating failed modules may be allowed to substitute new modules for those failed.
 The approved resit indicator will normally still apply.

 42. Tuition fees for students repeating the year internally will be set a level which reflects the credit weighting of the modules being retaken, while requiring a reasonable minimum fee to reflect overheads.

-43. Institutes should provide Senate Examination Boards with reports on all candidates obtaining fail marks in individual modules.
+43. Departments should provide Senate Examination Boards with reports on all candidates obtaining fail marks in individual modules.

-44. Institutes are asked to supply adjusted marks to Senate Examination Boards, along with a clear statement identifying where new marks have been adjusted and the grounds for adjustment.
+44. Departments are asked to supply adjusted marks to Senate Examination Boards, along with a clear statement identifying where new marks have been adjusted and the grounds for adjustment.

 45. As a general principle, the award of a mark of 40% in Part One is seen as equivalent to a level of attainment which permits a student to follow a Degree in that subject.

 46. All modules taken in Part Two, regardless of the level at which they are offered, contribute to the degree classification.
 The examination conventions set out the requirements for progression from one year of study to the next, and to qualify for a degree.